| |

 • Dried Parsley: Brings a mild herby flavor and a bit of color.

-For the full recipe and instructions, see below.
+For the full list of ingredients and instructions, click here.

 1. Preheat the oven: Preheat your oven to 400°F (204°C).
-Line a large baking sheet with parchment paper or foil for easy cleanup.
+Line a large baking sheet with parchment paper for easy cleanup.
+I don’t use foil with potatoes as sometimes they stick to it.

 2. Prep the potatoes: Wash and peel the potatoes if desired.
-Cut them into small, even-sized cubes, about ½ inch for maximum crispiness.
-Pat dry thoroughly with a clean towel to remove excess moisture.
+Cut them into small, even-sized cubes, about ½ inch.
+Pat dry thoroughly with paper towels or a clean kitchen towel to remove excess moisture.

 3. Season the potatoes: In a large bowl, toss the potatoes with olive oil, kosher salt, garlic powder, and dried parsley until evenly coated.

 4. Roast: Spread the seasoned potatoes out in a single layer on the prepared baking sheet, making sure they aren’t crowded.
-Roast for 35-40 minutes, flipping halfway through, until golden brown and crispy on the edges.If you want them to be crispier, turn on the broiler for a few minutes but keep a close eye on them.
+Roast for about 30-35 minutes, flipping halfway through, until golden brown and crispy on the edges.If you want them to be crispier, turn on the broiler for a few minutes at the end, but keep a close eye on them.

 5. Serve: Serve hot as a side dish with your favorite main course.
 Add an extra sprinkle of salt or fresh herbs if desired!